marktyhurst/izimarkpublishing/_team/Aisha Khan.md

 ---
 Hi my name is Aisha Khan, I am from Pakistan.

 I have been working as a content writer focused on helping companies tell their unique stories.
-I am not just focussed on making sales but delivering content that is on message, appealing, and relevant
+I am not just focussed on making sales but delivering content that is on message, appealing, and relevant.